 Impact of “Defund” on People of Color

-Of the 2.5 million people who rely on Planned Parenthood for health care every year, 370,000 identify as African American or Black.
+Of the 2.4 million people who rely on Planned Parenthood for health care every year, more than 400,000 identify as Black (17% of Planned Parenthood’s patients).

 Planned Parenthood sees patients regardless of immigration status and is one of the only places undocumented people can turn to for care.

 Impact of “Defund” on People in Rural Areas

-Impact of “Defund” on the LGBTQ Community
+Impact of “Defund” on the LGBTQ+ Community